apache/phoenix-site/site/source/src/site/markdown/multi-tenancy.md

     Connection conn = DriverManager.getConnection("localhost", props);

 ### Tenant-specific Views (optional)
 Tenant-specific views may only be created using tenant-specific connections.
-They are created the same way as views.
-The base table must be a multi-tenant table or another view that eventually points to one:
+They are created the same way as views, however the base table must be a multi-tenant table or another view that eventually points to one.
+Tenant-specific views are typically used when new columns and/or filter criteria, specific to that tenant, are required.
+Otherwise the base table may be used directly through a tenant-specific connection as described above.

-    CREATE VIEW acme.event AS
-    SELECT * FROM base.event;

-Alternately, a WHERE clause may be specified to further constrain the data as well:
+For example, a tenant-specific view may be defined as follows:

-    CREATE VIEW acme.login_event AS
+    CREATE VIEW acme.login_event(acme_user_id CHAR(15)) AS
     SELECT * FROM base.event
     WHERE event_type='L';

 The tenant_id column is neither visible nor accessible to a tenant-specific view.
 Any reference to it will cause a ColumnNotFoundException.
 Just like any other Phoenix view, whether or not this view is updatable is based on the rules explained [here](views.html#Updatable_Views).
-In addition, indexes may be added to tenant-specific views just like to regular tables and views.
+In addition, indexes may be added to tenant-specific views just like to regular tables and views (with [these](http://phoenix.apache.org/views.html#Limitations) limitations).

 ### Tenant Data Isolation
 Any DML or query that is performed on multi-tenant tables using a tenant-specific connections is automatically constrained to only operate on the tenant’s data.
 For the upsert operation, this means that Phoenix automatically populates the tenantId column with the tenant’s id specified at connection-time.
 For querying and delete, a where clause is transparently added to constrain the operations to only see data belonging to the current tenant.